python/mypy/docs/source/generics.rst

    def concat(x: AnyStr, y: AnyStr) -> AnyStr:
        return x + y

-No matter which syntax you use, this is called a type variable with a value restriction.
+No matter which syntax you use, such a type variable is called a type variable with a value restriction.
 Importantly, this is different from a union type, since combinations of ``str`` and ``bytes`` are not accepted:

 .. code-block:: python